 An FR-19 insurance document certifies that a vehicle has been continuously insured since the verification date and that coverage is currently active.
 This FR-19 is required by drivers that are convicted of a serious violation, involved in a serious accident without insurance coverage, or failed to satisfy a judgment resulting from an accident.
 Your insurer will help you file the FR-19 by notifying the state in the event that your policy was cancelled or non-renewed for any reason.
 The FR-19 is usually in effect for 3 years.

-Luckily for you, Good2Go Auto Insurance can connect you with an insurer who will file the FR-19 insurance documents to get you driving on the road legally as quickly as possible.
+Luckily for you, Good2Go Insurance, Inc. can connect you with an insurer who will file the FR-19 insurance documents to get you driving on the road legally as quickly as possible.